 Travel expenses, including room and board, incurred in connection with the project will be limited to reimbursement at the standard government rate in effect during the period of the project agreement and will be included within the maximum amount of the contract.
-The 2023 mileage rate for personal vehicles is \$0.655 per mile.
+The 2024 mileage rate for personal vehicles is \$0.67 per mile.
 Due to travel reimbursement policy changes made by the State of South Carolina, effective on July 1, 2006, the State standard rate for hotels will be at the established Federal Government Services Administration rate or below for the area of travel.
-These rates can be found here.